 He closed his eyes again, trying to stretch his senses…

 There were too many years on him now.
-Not enough to make him old, but enough that the ravages of battle had finally stolen the resilience from his slender body.
+Not enough to make him old, but enough that the ravages of battle had finally stolen the resilience from his thin body.

 There were things he was sure he could still do.
 Battoujutsu was one, though the power of it was so much less than it had been.
 He was certain he could still perform a decent ryutsuisen.